fvilarino/Weather-Sample/README.md

 # Weather-Sample
 A simple weather app showcasing some of the material principles.

-The app consists of 2 screens, a city search screen and a weahter screen.
+The app consists of 2 screens, a city search screen and a weather screen.
 The weather screen is itself split into 2 sections, current weather and forecast.

 There are 2 branches in this project:
 * main: uses Android's View system